Archdiocese of Louisville: 1937 to 1981

 On December 9, 1937, Pope Pius XI elevated the Diocese of Louisville to the Archdiocese of Louisville.
 At the same time, the pope erected the Diocese of Owensboro, taking western Kentucky from the new archdiocese.
 The Dioceses of Covington, Owensboro, and Nashville were now designated as suffragan dioceses of the archdiocese.
 The pope named Floersh as the first archbishop of Louisville.
-In 1941, Floersh criticized The Courier-Journal for featuring a full-page advertisement for birth control devices.
+In 1941, Floersh criticized The Courier-Journal in Louisville for featuring a full-page advertisement for birth control devices.

 During his tenure as bishop and archbishop, Floersh increased the number of parishes and schools in the archdiocese.
-He established Bellarmine College in 1950 in Louisville, the local Catholic Charities agency, the annual Corpus Christi processions, and St. Thomas Seminary in Louisville in 1952.
+He established Bellarmine College in 1950 in Louisville; it is today Bellarmine University.
+Floresch also established the local Catholic Charities agency, the annual Corpus Christi processions, and St. Thomas Seminary in Louisville in 1952.
 He also called on Kentucky Catholics to support the American civil rights movement.
 Floersh retired in 1967.

 The second archbishop of Louisville was Bishop Thomas J. McDonough from the Diocese of Savannah, named by Pope Paul VI in 1967.
 A self-described "Vatican II bishop", McDonough implemented the Second Vatican Council's reforms in the archdiocese.
 His tenure saw advances in liturgical renewal, ecumenism, and lay involvement.
 In 1970, Paul VI erected the Diocese of Memphis, making it another suffragan of the Archdiocese of Louisville.
 McDonough retired in 1981.